traefik/traefik-helm-chart/README.md

 So you will have to delete your `Service`,  `Deployment` or `DaemonSet` in order to be able to upgrade.

-You may also upgrade by deploying an other Traefik to another namespace and removing after your first Traefik.
+You may also upgrade by deploying another Traefik to a different namespace and removing after your first Traefik.

 ## Contributing